bitgapp/Cursr/README.md

 ### Other

-These might fit in at some point in first half of 2022 or would be done/looked into later in likely priority of top to bottom
+These might fit in at some point in 2022 or would be done/looked into later in likely priority of top to bottom

 * Make Cursr available on Mac App Store, Windows Store and Snap Store (Linux)
 * Draw overlay/preview of borders, segments and links over the top of whole screens